MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-custom-task-code-generation.md

 ## Generate a console app and use the custom task

-In this section, you'll create a standard .NET Core Console App for testing the task.
+In this section, you'll create a standard .NET Core Console App that uses the task.

 > [!IMPORTANT]
 > It's important to avoid generating a MSBuild custom task in the same MSBuild process which is going to consume it.
 The new project should be in a complete different Visual Studio solution, or the new project use a dll pre-generated and re-located from the standard output.